topherzee/vr/README.md

 ## TODO

+CLEAN UP ALL THE READMEs
+BRING IN FLY-WITH-ME project.

 Sommon the water back.
 Start with a small water - energize it by spinning it.
 Add texture /shader to water surface.